 Summary: Make sure VARP is always configured on spine switches.

 VARP is enabled on the spine switches and some leaf switches

 Traffic entering the network from servers connected to non-VARP-enabled ToR switches will be sent toward the closes VARP virtual MAC address – the spine switch.
 The spine switch will perform L3 forwarding, potentially sending the packet back to the same leaf switch.
 While some of the east-west traffic might take suboptimal paths, the traffic to and from the outside world will always flow optimally.

-VARP is enabled just on some leaf switches
+VARP is enabled just on a subset of leaf switches

 This is the worst possible scenario.
 Traffic sent from the servers in VARP-enabled subnet might have to traverse the network core to be forwarded on another ToR switch.
 Even worse, all inter-subnet traffic entering non-VARP ToR switches will be sent to the same VARP-enabled ToR switch - the one that last sent gratuitous ARP broadcast.